zelaznik/enhanced_namedtuple/README.md

         return sqrt(self.x**2+self.y**2+self.z**2)
 ```
 Now it's easy to forget things.
 Notice here I left out `__slots__`, so a new dictionary is created for each instance of the tuple.
 A novice developer might make my other optimization mistake by using `lambda` rather than `operator.itemgetter`.

-### Motivation

-I'm a fan of immutable objects and wish Python would gently nudge users in that direction.
-A lot of classes in Python are for read-only purposes, so it makes sense to turn them into tuples.
-Spare the risk custom property getter and setter methods.

-For read-only operations to a database, a modified `namedtuple` works great as a lightweight object relational mapper.
-For algorithmic calculations, storing coordinate data in a tuple is efficient, after overloading the mathematical operators, code becomes much more expressive.

 ### Rationale